preloadA woman in casual clothes carries a bag as she crosses a crosswalk in a parking lot.

 Bags: 2-5

-An MPV – or Multi-purpose Vehicle – could be the perfect choice for those wanting more space and flexibility.
-Otherwise known as people-carriers, MPVs have since become much more than just that, offering more confidence behind the wheel with an elevated driving position as well as foldable, slidable and even completely removable seats, allowing you to create an interior space tailored specifically to your needs.
-MPVs’ popularity has shot up over time given their practicality and can be just as economical as smaller vehicle types and family cars.
+An MPV – or Multi-Purpose Vehicle – could be the perfect choice for those wanting space and flexibility.
+Otherwise known as people carriers, MPVs have become much more than just that.
+The elevated driving position can offer more confidence behind the wheel and the foldable, slidable and even completely removable seats let you create an interior space tailored specifically to your needs.
+The popularity of MPVs has only grown thanks to their practicality and the fact they can be as economical as family cars.

 A 3D image of a silver convertible car.